Charlotte Construction Lien Attorney

 If you are looking to file a lien claim against a project owner, it’s important to work with legal representatives who understand the distinct lien laws governing your area.
-At Cotney Construction Law, our legal experts have studied North Carolina’s unique laws regarding lien claims to ensure your next case is resolved without issue.
+At Cotney Attorneys & Consultants, our legal experts have studied North Carolina’s unique laws regarding lien claims to ensure your next case is resolved without issue.
 Here are some of the important things to consider about lien law in North Carolina:

 - Remedy: Lien claims derive their value from the improvements made to a property.
 Improvements must be expressed or implied in the contract.

 - Availability: Lien claims are valid for those hired directly by the owner, or those with subrogation rights.